Chen Yun: Late opponent of reform

-Chen was not, in principle, opposed to the scope of Deng's reforms: China's economic policy had effectively frozen consumer prices for decades, to the point that prices in China no longer had much relationship to the relative value of resources, goods, or services.
-Chen did object to the way in which the urban reforms were carried out.
-The immediate consequence of Deng's price reform was a sudden and massive inflation, unprecedented in the experience of the younger generation and particularly frightening to older folks who could still remember the rampant inflation in the last years of the Nationalist regime.
-The increasing circulation of money in the economy, together with a hybrid system in which those in official position or with official connections were particularly well-placed to take advantage of the new opportunities to make a profit, encouraged official corruption.
+Chen was not, in principle, opposed to the scope of Deng's reforms; China's economic policy had effectively frozen consumer prices for decades, to the point that prices in China no longer had much relationship to the relative value of resources, goods, or services.
+Chen objected to the way in which the urban reforms were carried out.
+The immediate consequence of Deng's price reforms was a sudden and massive inflation, unprecedented in the experience of the younger generation and particularly frightening to older folks who could still remember the rampant inflation in the last years of the Nationalist regime.
+The increasing circulation of money in the economy, together with a hybrid system in which those in official positions or with official connections were particularly well-placed to take advantage of the new opportunities to make a profit, encouraged official corruption.
+Chen Yun also fought against corruption and harshly cracked down on corrupt officials.

 The government's first response to inflation was to issue bonuses to workers in state-owned enterprises, to help make up for the price increases.
 Chen Yun argued that, if there were to be such bonuses, they should be gauged to increased productivity.
-In practice these bonuses were universal throughout the state sector, and had the same economic effect as if the government had simply printed more money.
-Because Chinese farmers were not eligible for bonuses (since they were not technically state employees), China's agricultural sector, which had prospered in the first stage of the reform, was especially damaged by inflation.
+In practice, the bonuses were universal throughout the state sector and had the same economic effect as if the government had simply printed more money.
+Because Chinese farmers were not eligible for bonuses since they were not technically state employees, China's agricultural sector, which had prospered in the first stage of the reform, was especially damaged by inflation.